RickStrahl/MarkdownMonster/TipOfTheDay.md

 MM understands and fixes up common Urls from Github, BitBucket, Gists, Microsoft Docs and a few other places.

 https://markdownmonster.west-wind.com #markdown

+## Drag Tabs into other Editors?
+Did you know that you can grab a Markdown Monster Tab and drag into another application that accepts files?
+You can drag your document into VS Code or Visual Studio for example and open it there.

 ## Favorites Tab Dragging
 Did you know that in Markdown Monster you can drag a tab into the Favorites sidebar?
 Favorites let you bookmark and organize common files and folders in a convenient list, and now you can more easily add Favorites by simply dragging an open tab into the Favorites sidebar.